 iPlanet, Java, J2EE, Solaris, Sun, and other Sun products referenced herein are trademarks or registered trademarks of Sun Microsystems, Inc. AIX, IBM, WebSphere, and other IBM products referenced herein are trademarks or registered trademarks of IBM Corporation.
 WebLogic is a registered trademark of BEA Systems, Inc. Microsoft, Windows and other Microsoft products referenced herein are trademarks or registered trademarks of Microsoft Corporation.
-UNIX is a registered trademark of The Open Group.
-Any other trademarks and product names used herein may be the trademarks of their respective owners.
+UNIX is a registered trademarks and product names used herein may be the trademarks of their respective owners.